 Poor Growth and That "Winter Problem",

-By Dan Mahr - Published in The Henry Shaw Cactus Digest, St. Louis, Missouri
+By Dan Mahr - Published in The Henry Shaw Cactus Digest, St. Louis, Missouri USA

 About Growing Cactus & Succulents from Seed,